aurelia/documentation/English/docs.md

 This sample is based on the [Bootstrap modal widget](http://getbootstrap.com/javascript/#modals).
 In this case, the `modal` jQuery widget will be attached to the `div` and it will be configured with its `show` option set to `true` and its `keyboard` option set to the value of the `allowKeyboard` property on the view-model.
 When the containing view is unbound, the jQuery widget will be destroyed.

-This capability combines the special `global-behavior` Attached Behavior with custom syntax to enable these dynamic capabilities.
+This capability combines the special `global-behavior` with custom syntax to enable these dynamic capabilities.
 The syntax you see here is based on the syntax of the native `style` attribute which lists properties and values separated in the same fashion as above.
 Note that you can use binding commands such as `.bind` to pass data from your view-model directly to the plugin or `.call` to pass a callback function directly to the plugin.

 Here's how it works: